Ayi Tendulkar: Education and marriages

 Tendulkar's fourth wife was Indumati Gunaji.
-They met in India when both were involved in Gandhi's campaign against British rule.
+When World War II broke out, Tendulkar was forced to leave Germany, and he returned to India, where he met Gunaji while getting involved in Gandhi's campaign against British rule.
+Gandhi himself became involved in their relationship, stipulating they could not marry before waiting five years and not having children before India gained independence.
 Their daughter, Laxmi Tendulkar Dhaul, wrote a book about her parents and von Harbou.